Ford Foundation

 The Ford Foundation is an American private foundation with the stated goal of advancing human welfare.
-Created in 1936 by Edsel Ford and his father Henry Ford, it was originally funded by a US$25,000 gift from Edsel Ford.
-By 1947, after the death of the two founders, the foundation owned 90% of the non-voting shares of the Ford Motor Company.
-(The Ford family retained the voting shares.)
+Created in 1936 by Edsel Ford and his father Henry Ford, it was originally funded by a $25,000 (about $550,000 in 2023) gift from Edsel Ford.
+By 1947, after the death of the two founders, the foundation owned 90% of the non-voting shares of the Ford Motor Company; the Ford family retained the voting shares.
 Between 1955 and 1974, the foundation sold its Ford Motor Company holdings and now plays no role in the automobile company.